PLEASE MAKE SURE NOT TO MISS OUR NEWSLETTERS –

-You’ll be asked at registration stage if you have a particular suggestion or expertise, and also please feel free to contact our panel person, Chris, with your offers of help and involvement.
+Read our Panels page on what that involves in general, then feel free to contact our contact person, Chris, with offers of help and involvement.
+We welcome anyone with expertise and enthusiasm.
 We aim for a rewarding variety of panels, and always appreciate the goodwill and hard work of panellists.

 UK Meet is by delegates for delegates, therefore we draw our panellists from the pool of talent we have within our attendees.
 In order to keep our registration fees as accessible as possible for the widest range of potential delegates, we don’t at this point offer remuneration for panellists.

 Can I help even if I don’t want to run or moderate it?

 We try to have a range of panels, so that all delegates will find something of interest.
 Generally we try to have a writing based panel and one with more general appeal running concurrently, so we are always looking for engaging topics.
 We do, however, insist that content be agreed broadly beforehand with the organising team—and kept to—to ensure quality.
 We cannot have content being changed completely without prior agreement from us; our delegates deserve the panels delivering what has been advertised.